-Step 3: This is the part that Oliver could get involved in, painting.
+Step 3: This is the part that Bear could get involved in, painting.
 Together we painted the handle of the sword brown and the blade of the sword black.
 We don’t actually own any brown paint, so I also used this as a bit of a colour mixing exercise as well.
 The painting itself doesn’t need to be perfect, to be honest most of it ends up being covered up.
 I just liked adding an extra element to the craft, that encouraged creativity.

 Step 4: Leave to dry.

 Step 5: Now it’s time to decorate your sword.
 There are lots of ways to decorate your swords, from painting and drawing to attaching crystals.
-Personally, I opted for sequins because Oliver loved sticking sequins onto our fish craft and so I decided to try this activity again in a different way.
-I spread glue on the handle of the sword and then left a box of sequins next to Oliver.
+Personally, I opted for sequins because Bear loved sticking sequins onto our fish craft and so I decided to try this activity again in a different way.
+I spread glue on the handle of the sword and then left a box of sequins next to Bear.
 This way he could decide what colours to use, how many to use, and where to put them.